Pulse profile variability associated with the glitch of PSR J1048$-$5832: Discussion

 Across the glitch 6, the $W_{50}$ value of PSR J1048$-$5832 has decreased by $\sim0.2^{\circ}$ (see, Table \ref{profile:parameter}), which by means of Equation (\ref{Walpha}) implies an increment of amount $\Delta\alpha=0.08^{\circ}$ in the inclination angle.
 Any irreversible change in the inclination angle will show up in the spin-down rate with an unhealed amount of magnitude \citep{ZhaoNLT2017}

 which along with the formation of new vortex trap regions of fractional magnitude \citep{AlparCCP1996,GugercinogluA2019}

 constitutes the persistent step increases in the spin-down rate which does not relax at all.
+In the above expressions, $\Delta\alpha$ is the shift in the inclination angle and $I_{\rm trap}/I$ is the fractional moment of inertia of the newly formed vortex trap regions via a crustquake.
 These persistent steps play a quite prominent role in the rotational evolution of the Crab pulsar \citep{LyneJGE2015}.
 The slowdown of the rotation of the Vela pulsar immediately before the 2016 glitch event identified by \cite{AshtonLGP2019} was interpreted by \cite{GugercinogluA2020} as a consequence of the formation of new vortex trap regions in which physical conditions are such that vortices do not creep, so the corresponding region does not participate in the deceleration of the star.
 To this extent formation of high vortex density trap regions within the range $I_{\rm trap}/I\approx2\times10^{-4}-2\times10^{-2}$ by a crustquake is capable of explaining persistent step increases in the spin-down rates seen after glitches \citep{GugercinogluA2020}.
 The components of a glitch relax back towards the pre-glitch level according to \citep{GugercinogluA2020,GugercinogluGYZ2022}:

+where $I_{\rm exp}/I$ is fractional moment of inertia of the exponentially decaying superfluid region, $\tau_{\rm exp}$ is the exponential decay time-scale, $\Delta\nu_{\rm g}$ is the total glitch magnitude, $t_{\rm}$ is the inter-glitch time, $\Delta\dot\nu_{\rm p}$ is the permanent increase in the spin-down rate associated with the decoupling of the nonlinear superfluid regions from the external braking torque via collective unpinning of vortices.
+Note that, we use the terms $\tau_{\rm d}$ and $\tau_{\rm exp}$ interchangeably.
+In our nomenclature, $\tau_{\rm exp}$ refers to the decay timescale associated with the exponential decay of the creep regions.
 The shift in the inclination angle as a result of displacement of the broken platelet during the crustquake, by Equation (\ref{shitftalpha}) implies a persistent step increase in the spin-down rate of fractional amplitude $7.86\times10^{-4}$ for PSR J1048$-$5832.
 The increase in the inclination angle will be reversed by the alignment torques due to the combination of the magneto-dipole radiation and the plasma supply in the magnetosphere on a substantially longer timescale \citep{PhilippovTL2014}.
 The broken plate size $D$ can be estimated from simple geometrical arguments as \citep{AkbalGSA2015,GugercinogluA2019}: